dapr/docs/daprdocs/content/en/operations/components/middleware.md

 title: "Configure middleware components"
 linkTitle: "Configure middleware"
 weight: 2000
-description: "Customize processing pipelines by adding middleware components"
+description: "Customize processing pipelines via the middleware components"
 ---

+{{% alert title="Note" color="primary" %}}
+Configuring middleware components using the [configuration schema]({{< ref configuration-schema.md >}}) is **deprecated**.
+{{% /alert %}}

-Dapr allows custom processing pipelines to be defined by chaining a series of middleware components.
+With Dapr, you can define custom processing pipelines by chaining a series of middleware components.
 There are two places that you can use a middleware pipeline:

 1. Building block APIs - HTTP middleware components are executed when invoking any Dapr HTTP APIs.
-2. Service-to-Service invocation - HTTP middleware components are applied to service-to-service invocation calls.
+1. Service-to-Service invocation - HTTP middleware components are applied to service-to-service invocation calls.

+In this guide, you learn how to configure middleware using its component YAML.
+To learn how to create middleware components, see the [Author middleware components how-to guides.]({{< ref develop-middleware.md >}})

-## Configure API middleware pipelines
+## Configure API middleware pipelines (sidecar to sidecar)

 When launched, a Dapr sidecar constructs a middleware processing pipeline for incoming HTTP calls.
 By default, the pipeline consists of the [tracing]({{< ref tracing-overview.md >}}) and CORS middlewares.
 Additional middlewares, configured by a Dapr [Configuration]({{< ref configuration-concept.md >}}), can be added to the pipeline in the order they are defined.
 The pipeline applies to all Dapr API endpoints, including state, pub/sub, service invocation, bindings, secrets, configuration, distributed lock, etc.